Police ID suspect in fatal New York City subway shooting

 “We need all eyes on this,” NYPD Commissioner Keechant Sewell tweeted.

-The shooter fled after the train arrived at Canal Street.
-Enriquez, of Brooklyn, had been heading to brunch.
+Police said witnesses reported that the gunman was pacing the last car of a Q line train heading from Brooklyn to Manhattan, pulled out a gun and fired at Enriquez at close range.
+The shooter fled after the train arrived at Manhattan's Canal Street.

-Enriquez had worked for Goldman Sachs’ global investment research division since 2013.
-Goldman chair and CEO David Solomon said that Enriquez was a dedicated and beloved employee and that the company was devastated.
-Enriquez “epitomized our culture of collaboration and excellence,” Solomon said in a prepared statement.
+Enriquez worked for the global investment research division at Goldman Sachs, where CEO David Solomon called him a dedicated and beloved employee who “epitomized our culture of collaboration and excellence.”

+A child of Mexican American parents, Enriquez spent his early childhood in Brooklyn before his family moved to California and then to Seattle, his partner, Adam Pollack, told the New York Post.
+Vile said both moves were prompted by violence in the family's neighborhoods in New York and Southern California.

+Enriquez returned to New York City in the mid-1990s to pursue a master's degree in Latin American studies at New York University.
+His yen for learning didn't stop there — during the coronavirus pandemic, he learned to play the guitar and to speak Portuguese and Italian, his family and partner said.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.